Best Portable Propane Fire Pit for Camping in 2021

 Continue Reading Camp Chef Portable Propane Fire Pit Review

 This fire pit is no-frills but it does the job.
 It is smaller in diameter than the other two (15").

-The folding legs make it nice and easy to store- great for RVs with their limited space.
+The folding legs make it nice and easy to store.
+This is great for RVs with little storage space.

-Weight is not too far off from the other two reviewed pits.
+The weight is similar to the other two reviewed pits.

-The hose comes with it and it allows you to keep your propane tank away from the fire and out of your circle of friends and/or family.
+The hose comes with it and it allows you to keep your propane tank away from the fire and out of your circle of friends.

-You will have to ignite this portable fire pit manually, there is no ignition switch included.
+You must ignite this portable fire pit manually.

 It's nice that this pit comes with a carry bag.
 It makes for easier storage and for easier transport.

 This fire pit costs about 25% less than our runner-up fire pit, making it our pick for best budget fire pit.